tbedford/Website-Test/source/articles/spreadsheets-everywhere.md

 # Spreadsheets everywhere

-Summary: On the phenomenon of the spreadsheet that starts out innocently nough and then becomes an out-of-control beast.
+Summary: On the phenomenon of the spreadsheet that starts out innocently enough and then becomes an out-of-control beast.

 It starts off innocently enough.
 I've got a few customer contacts here, I'll just whop them in an Excel spreadsheet for now.
 And then